ialbert/bio/README.md

 With the `bio` package the process takes simple, concise steps.

-First get and rename the data to have more manageable labels:
+First we download and rename the data to have more manageable labels:

+    bio NC_045512 --fetch --rename ncov
     bio MN996532  --fetch --rename ratg13
-    bio NC_045512 --fetch --rename ncov

-From now on `bio` can access `NC_045512` under the name `ncov` no matter where you are on your computer.
-It stores the data in its storage system and you can make use of it in any location.
-There is no clutter of files in your face.
-For example, in any directory you can type:
+From now on `bio` can operate on  `NC_045512` using the name `ncov` and on `MN996532` using the name `ratg13` no matter where you are on your computer!
+It stores the data in an internal storage system that can be used from any folder.
+There is no clutter of files or paths to remember.
+For example, in any directory you now can type:

     bio ncov --fasta --end 100